-- Within school on notice boards and in school magazines, brochures, newsletters, etc. - Outside of school by external agencies such as the school photographer, newspapers, campaigns - Online on our school website or social media pages
+- Within school on notice boards and in promotional material for advertising and editorials, school magazines, brochures, newsletters, etc. - Your child's on-line learning journey (Tapestry) - For use in training material - Outside of school by external agencies such as the school photographer, newspapers, campaigns - Online on our school website or social media pages (e.g. Caverstede Facebook/Twitter/Instagram) - Held for archive purposes, where no pupil names will be recorded with the images